Japanese film Drive My Car named best film

 The New York Film Critics Circle was founded in 1935 and is the oldest group of film critics in the country.
 It consists of 50 members, with Stephanie Zacharek of Time Magazine as chair.

-The NYFCC plans to hold its annual gala dinner on January 10 at Tao Downtown, if the pandemic permits.
+the NYFCC plans to hold its annual gala dinner on January 10 in Tao Downtown, if the pandemic permits.

 Best film: “Drive my car”

 Best director: Jane Campion, “The Power of the Dog”